 Erector tube assembly and why it is such a key riflescope component.
 Scopes have an outer tube, (Luke covers that in his article on Tube Diameter), that comes in various diameters.
-Most common is the 1 inch (25.4mm) such as The Vortex Diamondback 3-9×40 and the 30mm.
+Most common is the 1 inch (25.4mm) such as The Vortex Diamondback 3-9×40 (ebay link) and the 30mm.
 With long-range hunters and the rising popularity of long-distance target range sports such as Precision Rifle Shooting, the 34mm like the Vortex Venom 5-25×56 and even 40mm scope tubes are entering the market in increasing numbers.

 Why does outer tube diameter matter?
 Basically to make room for the fiddley bits of a scope’s internal mechanics.

 Yes, magnification.
 If the erector tube isn’t doing enough of the scope’s heavy lifting in reversing images, elevation and windage adjustments.
 Those rifle scopes with the capacity to magnify do so by adjusting the erector lenses forward and back within the outer tube.
 This is generally achieved by rotating a magnification or power ring, which, in turn, rotates the erector tube.
 Spiral grooves machined into the tube propel the tube and the encased erector lenses forward or rearward.

 Depending on the manufacturer and scope, the erector assembly can be mounted forward of the adjustment towers or to the rear.